-We chose USDA Organic in 2007 as our third-party standard for working with farmers because of the certification's history, its legal and standardized framework, and its recognition in the market.
-Achieving and maintaining organic certification is a core component of the relationships with our farmers.
-The Company is happy to work with farmers pursuing further certification that fit their operations, including Regenerative Organic Certification, Bee Better Certification, Biodynamic Certification, Real Organic Project, Savory Hub distinction, and more.
+We chose USDA Organic in 2007 as our third-party standard for working with farmers because of the certification's history, its legally codified framework, its standardization, and its recognition in the market.
+Achieving and maintaining organic certification is a core component of our investment thesis and our relationships with farmers.
+The Company works with farmers who carry additional certifications, including Regenerative Organic Certification, Animal Welfare Approved, Real Organic Project, Bee Better Certification, Savory Hub distinction, Ecological Outcomes Verification, Audubon Conservation Grazing, and more.